gzeuner/Zeus-Commons-APIs/README.md

 ### Endpoints and Metadata
 There are two main endpoints:

-- GET localhost:4567/json returns data in JSON format.
+- POST localhost:4567/json returns data in JSON format.
-- GET localhost:4567/xml returns data in XML format.
+- POST localhost:4567/xml returns data in XML format.

 You can toggle metadata output on or off by setting the includeMetadata field in the JSON body to true or false.